Walmart (WMT) Outperforms Broader Market: What You Need to Know

-Shares of the world's largest retailer have appreciated by 4.06% over the course of the past month, outperforming the Retail-Wholesale sector's gain of 2.94% and lagging the S&P 500's gain of 4.34%.
+The world's largest retailer's shares have seen an increase of 3.31% over the last month, surpassing the Retail-Wholesale sector's gain of 1.3% and falling behind the S&P 500's gain of 3.78%.

-The investment community will be paying close attention to the earnings performance of Walmart in its upcoming release.
-The company is slated to reveal its earnings on August 15, 2024.
-In that report, analysts expect Walmart to post earnings of $0.65 per share.
-This would mark year-over-year growth of 6.56%.
-In the meantime, our current consensus estimate forecasts the revenue to be $168.38 billion, indicating a 4.18% growth compared to the corresponding quarter of the prior year.
+Investors will be eagerly watching for the performance of Walmart in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on August 15, 2024.
+The company's earnings per share (EPS) are projected to be $0.65, reflecting a 6.56% increase from the same quarter last year.
+At the same time, our most recent consensus estimate is projecting a revenue of $168.4 billion, reflecting a 4.19% rise from the equivalent quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.43 per share and revenue of $675.38 billion, indicating changes of +9.46% and +4.21%, respectively, compared to the previous year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.43 per share and a revenue of $675.88 billion, indicating changes of +9.46% and +4.28%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for Walmart.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Any recent changes to analyst estimates for Walmart should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.23% higher within the past month.
-Right now, Walmart possesses a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
+Walmart is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at valuation, Walmart is presently trading at a Forward P/E ratio of 28.73.
-This expresses a premium compared to the average Forward P/E of 12.4 of its industry.
+Looking at valuation, Walmart is presently trading at a Forward P/E ratio of 28.55.
+Its industry sports an average Forward P/E of 12.93, so one might conclude that Walmart is trading at a premium comparatively.

-Also, we should mention that WMT has a PEG ratio of 4.02.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The Retail - Supermarkets industry had an average PEG ratio of 1.78 as trading concluded yesterday.
+Also, we should mention that WMT has a PEG ratio of 3.99.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Supermarkets industry had an average PEG ratio of 1.94 as trading concluded yesterday.

 The Retail - Supermarkets industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 14, putting it in the top 6% of all 250+ industries.
+With its current Zacks Industry Rank of 12, this industry ranks in the top 5% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report